 You’ve cloned your repo.
 You’ve made a feature branch.
 You’ve written the code and added the assets you need to make the feature work.
 Now, how do you get your changes back into the repository?
 Making a commit is the process of saving a snapshot of the project at a particular point in time.
 If a developer ever needs to see who made a change, when it was made, or revert to a previous change, they’ll need to reference the commit where the change happened.

 The first step in making a commit is to move your new or edited files to the staging area.
 (They are currently in what is referred to as the working area).
-You can see which files need to be staged by typing the command into your terminal.
+You can see which files need to be staged by typing the command git status into your terminal.
 Any files you have added or edited that have not been staged will appear in red text.
 As an example, we have edited the .gitignore file in our repository to exclude files specific to running our IDE and added some new files with the basic framework for a webpage.

 In order to get your commit from your machine back to the origin (where everyone else can access it too), you’ll need to push your commit.